jacobpbrugh/phab-comments-to-md/README.md

 # phab-comments-to-md

 Extract Phabricator review comments and format them as Markdown for further analysis by LLM agents.
+The tool automatically extracts both regular comments and JavaScript-rendered inline code suggestions by using your Firefox browser cookies for authentication.

 ## Installation